Suicides Drive Move to Help Afghan Women

 NADIA HANIFE: They don't have any other option, where they should go.
 Other family members, they will never accept them.
 So what they can do?
 Nothing.

 SARHADDI NELSON: that come from their families or from their friends or from society.
 This makes some do these things.

 SARHADDI NELSON: Fatma, who wears Western jeans with a black veil over her hair, says she and her friends frequently talk about ways to commit suicide almost as much as they talked about boys.
 She says she regrets trying to kill herself, but she still thinks there are worse options for an Afghan girl than suicide.

 FATMA: (Through translator) One of my friends, she ran away with a guy, but two or three weeks later returned home.
 That's not right.
 I think it's better to swallow an overdose of pills than to ruin her reputation or her parent's reputation.

 SARHADDI NELSON: The law would ban forced marriages and dowries, and boost women's protection against domestic violence.
 But Sahaq admits it's an uphill battle, given centuries of tribal traditions that ignore Islamic tenets protecting women.

-Soraya Sarhaddi Nelson, NPR News, Kabul.
+SARHADDI NELSON: Soraya Sarhaddi Nelson, NPR News, Kabul.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.